masettymahima/EarlySignal/README.md

 3. Asks follow-up questions about exposure location (where the illness may have been caught) and current location (where the user is now).
 4. Offers care recommendations and guidance on when to seek medical help.

 Each interaction contributes an anonymized record including symptoms, diagnosis, and geolocation to a secure data store.
-As more users participate, the system gains “collective wisdom”, i.e., when multiple nearby users report similar patterns, the model refines its diagnostic confidence and improves local accuracy.
+As more users participate, the system gains “collective wisdom,” i.e., when multiple nearby users report similar patterns, the model refines its diagnostic confidence and improves local accuracy.

+We fed the diagnostic agent curated knowledge of the most common infectious diseases that typically cause community outbreaks, in the form of a standardized disease list and their associated symptoms.
+For rare or non-infectious conditions, the LLM draws on its own internal medical knowledge base to infer likely causes based on context.

-**Conversation orchestration** uses LangGraph with explicit state and validators:
+**Conversation orchestration** uses *LangGraph* with explicit state and validators:
 - State sections include user interaction, history, symptoms, diagnosis, exposure tracking, current location, final outputs, and control flags
 - Validators ensure symptoms, locations, and timing inputs are sensible before advancing